lino-levan/risposta.org/README.md

 - lib/: Contains utility functions and modules used throughout the project.
 - db/: Contains all code that interfaces directly with the database.
 - static/: Contains static assets such as images and CSS files.
+- docs/: Contains the scrum documents and other project-related documents.

 The surface level contains basic configurations and infrastructure-task related files.